LostyGuy/CodeHarbor/README.md

 # CodeHarbor

-**CodeHarbor** is a production-grade REST API application inspired by GitHub's core functionalities.It demonstrates advanced backend engineering, robust user management, session handling, and project/repository storage — supported by a clean, minimal frontend interface.
+**CodeHarbor** is a production-grade REST API application inspired by GitHub's core functionalities.
+It demonstrates advanced backend engineering, robust user management, session handling, and project/repository storage — supported by a clean, minimal frontend interface.

 ## User Handling
  - Endpoint to register a user